Advancing innovation despite increasing machine complexity

 Further expansion planned

 “The integration of the Siemens system is what brings the benefits,” says Pierick.
-Of course, Fooke passes these benefits on to its customers.
+Fooke passes these benefits on to its customers.
 Every manufacturing facility meets customer needs with the application of key production machinery.
 The high performance of Fooke machines is a strong selling point, which is not to be underestimated in the capital goods business.

 Due to these advantages, the digital product development system is currently being expanded.
 The company is going to use the viewer functionality of Teamcenter to make product information available to people involved in marketing and production.
 Now that Fooke’s software supplier, Siemens PLM Software (formerly UGS) is part of the Siemens enterprise, Fooke will have a single-source and integrated solution for both its internal and external manufacturing environments.